-If CCV has reasonable cause to believe that a student accused of violating Non-Title IX Misconduct in Policy 311-A poses a substantial threat to him or herself, the alleged victim, other people, property, or the continuance of normal CCV operations, CCV may suspend the student for an interim period, pending the outcome of the disciplinary process.
-Careful consideration should be given to alternative interim measures, such as changing class schedules and issuing no contact orders or building access restrictions, before imposing an interim suspension, so as to avoid depriving a student of his or her education where possible.
+If CCV has reasonable cause to believe that a student accused of violating Non- Title IX Misconduct in Policy 311-A poses a substantial threat to him or herself, the alleged victim, other people, property, or the continuance of normal CCV operations, CCV may suspend the student for an interim period, pending the outcome of the disciplinary process.
+Careful consideration should be given to alternative interim measures, such as changing class schedules and issuing no contact orders or building access restrictions, before imposing an interim suspension, to avoid depriving a student of his or her education where possible.

 An interim suspension will not be imposed without prior notice to the student (either written or oral) of the contemplated suspension and the factual basis for it.
-The student shall have forty-eight hours in which to submit a letter to or appear personally before the Dean of Students (or the Dean's designee) to contest the interim suspension.
-The Dean of Students (or the Dean's designee) shall consider: (1) the reliability of the identification of the student; and (2) whether the alleged conduct, if true, based on the surrounding circumstances, reasonably indicates that the continued presence of the student on campus poses a substantial threat to him or herself, the alleged victim, other people, property, or the normal operations of CCV.
-The Dean (or the Dean's designee) may require the student to meet certain conditions in lieu of an interim suspension.
-Unless the Dean of Students (or the Dean's designee) determines that it would be unreasonably difficult or dangerous to delay the interim suspension, the student shall have the opportunity to be heard in person, virtually or in writing before the interim suspension takes effect.
+The student shall have forty-eight hours in which to submit a letter to or appear personally before the dean of students (or the dean's designee) to contest the interim suspension.
+The dean of students (or the dean's designee) shall consider: (1) the reliability of the identification of the student; and (2) whether the alleged conduct, if true, based on the surrounding circumstances, reasonably indicates that the continued presence of the student on campus poses a substantial threat to him or herself, the alleged victim, other people, property, or the normal operations of CCV.
+The dean (or the dean's designee) may require the student to meet certain conditions in lieu of an interim suspension.
+Unless the dean of students (or the dean's designee) determines that it would be unreasonably difficult or dangerous to delay the interim suspension, the student shall have the opportunity to be heard in person, virtually or in writing before the interim suspension takes effect.

-Emergency Removal of Students or Employees in Title IX Sexual Harassment Cases When CCV determines that there is an immediate threat to the physical health or safety of any student or other individual arising from reported conduct that falls within the definition of Title IX Sexual Harassment in Policy 311-A, CCV can remove a respondent from the education program or activity (which may include removing an employee respondent from their employment at CCV per the applicable terms of the any pertinent bargaining unit agreement or personnel handbook) and issue any necessary related no-trespass and nocontact orders.
+Emergency Removal of Students or Employees in Title IX Sexual Harassment Cases of Title IX Sexual Harassment in Policy 311-A, CCV can remove a respondent from the education program or activity (which may include removing an employee respondent from their employment at CCV per the applicable terms of any pertinent bargaining unit agreement or personnel handbook) and issue any necessary related no-trespass and no-contact orders.
 CCV will make the decision to remove a respondent from the education program or activity based on an individualized assessment and risk analysis.
 If CCV makes such a decision, the respondent will be provided with notice and an opportunity to challenge the decision immediately following the removal.
-Specifically, the respondent shall have fortyeight hours in which to submit a letter to or appear personally or virtually before the Dean of Students (or the Dean's designee), if a student-respondent, or before the President (or the President's designee) if an employee-respondent, to contest the interim suspension (though a meeting could be scheduled sooner if requested by the respondent, if practicable or required per the terms of the applicable bargaining unit agreement or personnel handbook).
+Specifically, the respondent shall have forty-eight hours in which to submit a letter to or appear personally or virtually before the dean of students (or the dean's designee), if a student-respondent, or before the president (or the president's designee) if an employee-respondent, to contest the interim suspension (though a meeting could be scheduled sooner if requested by the respondent, if practicable or required per the terms of the applicable bargaining unit agreement or personnel handbook).